arttnba3/SumiOS/DevelopmentDiary.md

 - fix bugs of macro `PHYS_TO_KERNEL_DIRECT_MAPPING_ADDR()`
 - add basic linear physical memory allocator
 - add basic function of memory mapping

+## Sep 26, 2022

+The memory management has taken more time than I'd ever thought.